African Grey Parrot Price

 Congo vs Timneh — Does Type Affect Price?

 Yes!
-There are two main types of African Grey Parrots, and they differ in price:
+There are two main types of African Greys, and they differ in price:

 - Congo African Grey (CAG): $2,800 – $4,200+ — larger, more common, bright red tail